Who is a Refugee?

 To see refugee families thriving in community, security, and stability.

-To mobilize and unite individuals and churches in taking up the care and cause of the socially vulnerable.
+To mobilize individuals and churches in taking up the care and cause of refugee families.

-- We believe in the effectiveness of local missions and local partnerships.
+• We believe in the necessity of local partnerships and empowering the community from within.